Equestrian at the 1932 Summer Olympics – Individual jumping: Competition format

 The course, designed by former American competitors John Burke Barry and Sloan Doak, was 1060 metres long with 18 obstacles (20 jumps).
 The maximum height of the jumps increased from 1.4 metres in previous editions to 1.6 metres in 1932; the long jumps increased from 4 metres to 5 metres.
 This resulted in a "brutally difficult" course that eliminated six of 11 riders.

 A single run was held, with the rider with the fewest faults winning.

 Schedule

 Results

-Only five of the riders finished the course, with the other six eliminated through three refusals.
-The Mexican team was entirely eliminated before the halfway mark (Mejia on jump 2, Bocanegra on jump 5, and Ortíz on jump 8).
+Only five of the riders finished the course, with each of the other six disqualified for having three refusals.
+The Mexican team was eliminated before the halfway mark (Mejia on jump 2, Bocanegra on jump 5, and Ortíz on jump 8).
 The tenth jump claimed two pairs, Francke and Imamura.
 Wofford made it the furthest of the eliminated riders, reaching the third refusal on jump 11.

 Von Rosen rode early and took the lead with 16 faults.
 Chamberlin bettered that with 12.
 Nishi was the final rider; he took the course slower than the others (incurring a 1-point time penalty) and finished with only 7 jumping penalties, giving him a total of 8 penalties and the gold medal.